rajgudhka/Melody-Match-Music-Recommendation-System-Project/README.md

 - **nltk**: For tokenization and stemming of song lyrics.
 - **scikit-learn**: For feature extraction using TF-IDF Vectorizer and similarity computation.
 - **spotipy**: For accessing the Spotify API and fetching album cover images.

-## Project Highlights
-- Enhanced user experience with album art alongside recommendations.
-- Efficient handling and processing of large datasets for scalable performance.
-- Deployed as an interactive web application for seamless user interaction.

 ## Dataset
 - [Spotify Million Song Dataset](https://www.kaggle.com/datasets/notshrirang/spotify-million-song-dataset)